michaelblayney/chaos-at-apoapsis/README.md

-# chaos-apsis
+# Chaos at Apoapsis

 An exploration and visualization of chaotic systems through double pendulums and orbital mechanics.
-Built with LÖVE 2D
+Built with LÖVE 2D.